tungshido/SAP-scripting-with-Google-Sheet/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 # Prerequisites
-What things you need to install the software and how to install them
+Programming skills in Python and SAPGUI scripting, for interacting with SAP, 32-bit Python version is required

 ```
 Python 3.5 and above (32-bit)
-SAPGUI scripting
 ```
 [Python](https://www.python.org/downloads/windows/)

 # Usage
-Setup virtual enviroment for the project with necessary packages:
+Setup virtual environment for the project then run below command for required packages installation:
 ```
-Pywin32
-Pyinstaller
-Pyqt5
+pip install -r requirements.txt
 ```
 Clone the project using command line tool
 ```
 git clone https://github.com/tungshido/sap-scripting-python-project
 ```
 # License